Interacting Quantum Observables: Categorical Algebra and Diagrammatics: Introduction

+All together, we obtain a rich theory from rather minimal hypotheses.
+Many computations with elementary quantum logic gates can be carried out within this theory of \emph{interacting observables}, as can many algorithms and protocols.
+To give one very basic example, the fact that the composite of two \CX-gates is the identity boils down to the graphical derivation: \bc \ec where the dotted area is a purely graphical characterisation of complementarity.

+In the example above, we reasoned by \emph{rewriting}: that is, by locally replacing some part of a diagram with a diagram equal to it.
+This is one of the distinctive methods of equational reasoning in graphical lanaguages.
+The notion of rewriting as formal mathematical tool has a long history in computer science (the text books \cite{Franz-Baader:1999aa} and \cite{Ehrig:2006aa} provide detailed references), and the \zxcalculus introduced in this paper has indeed been implemented in a software tool \cite{Lucas-Dixon:2009yq,Dixon:2010aa,quantomatichome}.

-Different kinds of observables induce different equations over diagrams: compatible observables are characterised by homotopic transformations of diagrams, reducing connected components to points, while complementary observables, as we shall see in this paper, introduce changes in topology, characterised by disconnecting components.
-The following table shows the key examples of this behaviour, where the green components are defined in terms of one observable, and the red components in terms of a complementary one:
+Specific physical concepts give rise to specific kinds of equations over diagrams.
+As the example above shows, complementary observables introduce changes in topology, characterised by disconnecting components between the red and green dots.
+On the other hand, in the case of compatible observables, connected components can be contracted \cite{Lack,CPaq}.
+The following table illustrates this: the green components are defined in terms of one observable, and the red ones in terms of a complementary one.

 For both of the depicted interactions, complementarity yields two disconnected components, while for compatible observables connectedness is preserved.
 This topological distinction has very important implications for the capabilities of complementary observables in quantum informatics.
-In particular, the disconnectedness in the case of complementary observables stands for the fact that there is no flow of information from one component to the other, a \em dynamic \em counterpart to the fact that knowledge of one observable in a pair of complementary observables doesn't result in any knowledge of the other observable.
-The definition and derivation of the above graphical laws is in Section \ref{SEC:Hopf}.
+The disconnectedness of the graphical form shows the absence of information flow from one component to the other, a \emph{dynamic} counterpart to the fact that knowledge of one observable in a pair of complementary observables yields no knowledge of the other observable.

-Before arriving at the definition of complementarity, in Section \ref{sec:gener-spid-theor} we provide a category-theoretic account of an important related concept, namely the phase relative to an observable.
-We show that each observable structure always comes with an abelian group of phases.
-As this group of phases is defined in terms of observable structure, it behave particularly well with respect to the normal form theorem for diagrams involving observables.
-We refer to this result as the `decorated spider' theorem.
-Together, the algebra of complementary observables and the calculus of phases radically simplifies certain computations.
+We also provide an axiomatic account of \em phase shifts \em relative to an observable.
+This leads to the mathematical concept of a \em phase group\em.
+Together, our account on complementarity and phase groups provides a universal language for reasoning about multiple two-level systems, or in modern language, qubits.
 For example,